|what is celtic music? the mystery revealed|

 In case you haven't figured it out, I do not subscribe to the traditionalist view of "celtic music".
 As far as I'm concerned, a musician can call their music whatever they want to call it.
 But will I print it in my newsletter?
 Not necessarily.
 I have my standards too.

-I’m kinda of in the middle ground.
+I'm kinda of in the middle ground.
 Yeah, I love the music of Enya as much as I love the music of The Chieftains.
-And as far as I’m concerned, they both play Celtic music.
+And as far as I'm concerned, they both play Celtic music.
+But what kind of music does Celtic MP3s feature?
+See our frequently asked questions.